 The Sync Drive Sport motor fitted to the Stance E is the product of a joint development between Yamaha and Giant.
 This motor feels a lot more powerful than its 250w output would suggest, with a whopping 70Nm of torque and up to 350% of tuneable support.

-When you ride the Stance E, the motor produces assistance in proportion to your own effort, the harder you pedal, the more it gives.
+When you ride the Stance E, the motor produces assistance in proportion to your effort, the harder you pedal, the more it gives.
 In boost mode this motor makes you feel Superhuman!

 Another great thing about the Sync Drive Sport motor is it will continue to provide electric assist, even when your pedalling cadence reaches 120rpm.

-It’s a great ebike motor to have on a mountain bike, especially at this price.
-I personally think it has the edge on the Bosch CX, and Shimano Steps E7000.
+It’s a great e-bike motor to have on a mountain bike, especially at this price.
+I think it has the edge over the Bosch CX and Shimano Steps E7000.

 This is the main compromise on the Stance E +2.
 The Giant RideControl One doesn’t have a display.
 There are LEDs to show battery power and assist level.
 Other features like speed, cadence and trip functions can be accessed via the companion app on a smartphone.

 It’s not a big deal in my opinion, as the control panel is discreet, and less prone to damage if you come off the bike while riding.

-For 2021 Giant have added a more powerful EnergyPak 500Wh battery is neatly integrated into the frame of the bike and comes with a 6A fast charger.
+For 2021 Giant has added a more powerful EnergyPak 500Wh battery that is neatly integrated into the frame of the bike and comes with a 6A fast charger.
 These batteries are of really high quality and should give a realistic range of between 40-80 miles, depending on the assist level used, rider weight and terrain.

 The Giant Stance E +2 electric mountain bike has some fairly decent components considering the price, from the Suntour XCR forks to the RockShox Monarch rear shock and Shimano Deore 10-speed gearing.

-The 2021 model has improved gear range with the excellent 10-speed Shimano Deore gearing utilises an 11-46 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
-As you would expect from Shimano the shifting is precise and crisp, and works in perfect harmony with the motor.
+The 2021 model has an improved gear range with the excellent 10-speed Shimano Deore gearing utilises an 11-46 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
+As you would expect from Shimano the shifting is precise and crisp and works in perfect harmony with the motor.